openstack-archive/refstack/doc/refstack.md

 `python setup.py install`

+`pip install -r test-requirements.txt`

+Update the "app_address" parameter in the config.json file to the correct address of your refstack server.

 Setup or update the database

 NOTE: you are going to have to modify the db connection string in `alembic.ini` to get this working

 PROTIP: if you just want to test this out, use `-n alembic_sqlite` to make a local sqlite db

 `alembic -n alembic_sqlite upgrade head` or